Unfaithful (2002 film)

 Unfaithful is a 2002 American erotic thriller film produced and directed by Adrian Lyne and written by Alvin Sargent and William Broyles Jr., adapted from the Claude Chabrol film The Unfaithful Wife (1969).
-Starring Richard Gere, Diane Lane, Olivier Martinez, and Erik Per Sullivan, the film follows Connie and Edward Sumner (Lane and Gere), a couple living in the suburbs of New York City whose marriage is jeopardized when Connie embarks on an affair with a stranger (Martinez) she encounters by chance.
+Starring Richard Gere, Diane Lane, Olivier Martinez, and Erik Per Sullivan the film follows a couple (Lane and Gere) living in the suburbs of New York City whose marriage is jeopardized when the wife embarks on an affair with a stranger (Martinez) she encounters by chance.

-Unfaithful was theatrically released in the United States on May 10, 2002, and was screened at the 37th Karlovy Vary International Film Festival on July 8, 2002.
+Unfaithful was theatrically released by 20th Century Fox in the United States on May 10, 2002, and was screened at the 37th Karlovy Vary International Film Festival on July 8, 2002.
 The film was a box office success, grossing $119.1 million against its $50 million production budget.
 Despite mixed reviews from critics, Lane received critical acclaim for her performance.
 Lane won the Satellite Award for Best Actress – Motion Picture Drama at the 7th Satellite Awards, and was nominated for the Academy Award for Best Actress at the 75th Academy Awards, the Golden Globe Award for Best Actress in a Motion Picture – Drama at the 60th Golden Globe Awards, the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role at the 9th Screen Actors Guild Awards, and the Critics' Choice Movie Award for Best Actress at the 8th Critics' Choice Awards.
 The film was Adrian Lyne’s final directorial effort for 20 years until Deep Water (2022).